codsen/codsen/packages/object-merge-advanced/README.md

 If merging were done using `object-assign`, placeholder `false` would overwrite real string value `"#ffffff`.
 That means, HTML would receive "false" as a CSS value, which is pink!

-If merging were done using this library, `object-merge-advanced`, all would be fine, because String trumps Boolean — placeholder `false`s would not overwrite default SCSS string values.
+If merging were done using `object-merge-advanced`, all would be fine, because String trumps Boolean — placeholder `false`s would not overwrite default SCSS string values.

+## Contributing

+All contributions are welcome.
+Please stick to [Standard JavaScript](https://github.com/feross/standard) notation and supplement the `test.js` with new unit tests covering your feature(s).

+If you see anything incorrect whatsoever, do [raise an issue](https://github.com/code-and-send/object-merge-advanced/issues).
+If you file a pull request, I'll do my best to help you to get it merged promptly.
+If you have any comments on the code, including ideas how to improve things, don't hesitate to contact me by email.

 ## Licence